xupea/resume/README.md

 # Introduction

 Hi, I'm Peter, and I graduated from Sun Yat-sen University in Guangzhou in 2008.
+After that I got my first job in Shenzhen as a junior front-end developer and GIS developer.

 I love to create beautiful and performant products with delightful user experiences.
 So that's why I chose front end engineering as my career.